akaihola/darker/README.rst

 - diff-cov-lint__ – Pylint and coverage reports for git diff only
 - xenon__ – Monitor code complexity
 - pyupgrade__ – Upgrade syntax for newer versions of the language (see `#51`_)
+- yapf_ – Google's Python formatter
+- yapf_diff__ – apply yapf_ or other formatters to modified lines only

 __ https://github.com/asottile/blacken-docs
 __ https://github.com/keewis/blackdoc